 In 1988 the Arts Center Foundation acquired the Victory Theatre from Victory Theatre Association and began a $17.5 million renovation project.
 A year and a half later, the project was completed and the completely renovated theatre was rechristened the Victoria Theatre.

-Today, the Victoria Theatre provides a variety of compelling Dayton entertainment options and is home to performances by many of Dayton’s arts organizations, including Dayton Ballet, The Muse Machine and Cityfolk.
+Today, the Victoria Theatre provides a variety of compelling Dayton entertainment options and is home to performances by many of Dayton’s arts organizations, including Dayton Ballet and Muse Machine.
 In addition, Victoria Theatre Association presents the Premier Health Broadway Series, Star Attractions, the PNC Family Series, the Cool Films Series, the The Frank M. Tait Foundation Discovery Series and the Projects Unlimited Variety Series at the Victoria Theatre.